 ‘Oh.’
 Iothe slid to her knees and clutched at the bright red spilling from her chest.
 A fierce chill spread beneath her fingers, burning like fire.

 The other traitors drifted away.
-Cogodakus’s wide grin and scarred face vanished into the shadows of the glades.
+Kogodakus’s wide grin and scarred face vanished into the shadows of the glades.

 Anastagus rolled Iothe’s staff to her side with his toe.
 ‘What is left of the Hand of the Heart-Tree is truly sorry, Iothe and Eobin,’ he whispered.
-‘But I too must prove myself free from lies and self-delusion and show my desire is strong enough I will leave myself no path back.
-If I don’t, I will lose the favour of the Mistress of Whispers.’
+‘But I too must prove myself free from lies and self-delusion, and show my desire is strong enough.
+I will leave myself no path back to lesser desires.
+I must not lose the favour of the Mistress of Whispers.’

 Iothe watched him walk away.
 His footsteps seemed to echo out of time with his feet, muddling into the pounding of her heart.